Nonlinear2/Bread-Engine/readme.md

 - **For windows**, you can find the precompiled binary in the release section.

-- **For linux, or if you want to build the project yourself**: Using cmake, build the target `generate_neural_net_header` and run it.
-When the neural network header has been generated, you can build `release` to get the engine executable.
+- **For linux, or if you want to build the project yourself**: If you don't have cmake, you install it from [here](https://cmake.org/download/).
+Then, clone the repository, open a command line, navigate to the project's root directory and type `cmake .` followed by `make release`.
+This will generate a build folder with the executable.
 The build has been tested using compilers MSVC 19.38, Clang 17.0 and GCC 13.1.

 Once you have the engine installed, you can run the executable, and write the following commands one after the other: